sf-wdi-25/notes/week-04-mongo-database/day-01-mongo/dusk-schemas_and_embedding/exercises.md

 Here's an example where **Monsters have many Broods**:

-1. Write a route to create a new Monster.
+Example: Write a route to create a new Monster.

   ```js
     app.post('/monsters', function(req, res) {